janppires/grunt-presentation/README.md

 An example of a default task, which can be invoked through the command line, by typing `grunt` or `grunt default`.
 In this case, this represents the call of grunt **uglify** task.

 #Step 3 - Configure Tasks and Targets
+When Grunt runs a task, it looks for a property with same name in his configuration object.
+It’s possible to configure multi-tasks of the same task, with different setup, called targets.
+We just need to give a proper name.
+In this way, we are able to call all the multi-tasks at once, by typing the task `grunt task-name`, or a specific target, by typing `task-name:target`.
+For each task configuration it’s possible to override any default configuration available.
+The same could be valid for each target.

+    grunt.initConfig({
+        concat: {
+            options: {}
+            task-target-name-1: {
+                options: {}
+                target options and files goes here
+            },
+            task-target-name-2: {
+				target options and files goes here
+            },
+        },
+        uglify: {
+            task-target-name-3: {
+                target options and files goes here
+            },
+        },
+    });

+Because most tasks perform file operations, Grunt has powerful abstractions for declaring on which files the task should operate.
+For more info please visit [File](http://gruntjs.com/configuring-tasks#files) section, in the official documentation.

 # Useful Links
 ## OS Package Manager